-“Yoga practice, and specifically the breathing training, helped me through the 50-meter freestyle,” says a former Dutch Olympic swimmer.
-“I discovered through yoga how I could regulate my breathing, allowing me to hold my breath for a while before having to breathe again.
+“Yoga practice, and specifically breath training, helped me through the 50-meter freestyle,” says a former Dutch Olympic swimmer.
+“I discovered through yoga how I could regulate my breathing, allowing me to hold my breath for increasingly longer periods of time.
 Giving 98% rather than 100% has helped me reach the maximum of my potential.
-I learned from my coach how to swim the 50-meter freestyle with fewer strokes to go as fast as I could.
+I learned from my coach how to swim the 50-meter freestyle with fewer strokes for maximum speed.
 Doing the same with fewer strokes is more efficient.”

 Yoga and football

-Football player Gudmundsson also sees the benefits of yoga breathing.
-“When 20,000 people in the audience are shouting at you, you have to be able to shut down, focus on yourself and keep going.” he says, “Yoga creates a clear and uncluttered mind, which is really undervalued for a professional athlete.”
+Gudmundsson also experiences the benefits of yoga breathing techniques.
+“When 20,000 people in the audience are shouting you down, you have to be able to shut down, focus on yourself and keep going.” he says, “Yoga clears the mind, which is really undervalued for a professional athlete.”

 Yoga and running